 Web apps and sites

-Using a MyLaps transponder, you can view your lap times on their web site, but that is only afterwards.
-With this app, you can view the lap times on a Garmin sports watch, almost immediately after yoy finished each lap.
+Using a MYLAPS transponder, you can view your lap times on their web site, but that is only afterwards.
+With this app, you can view the lap times on a Garmin sports watch, almost immediately after you finished each lap.

 Solving a Sudoku on the web can take the administrative drudgery out of the process (no need for pencil and eraser), so you can focus on the puzzle.
 Visual tools make it even more fun.
-When launched in June 2015, it was the first web-based Sudoku that also works well on smartphone and tablet.
-More than 1200 visits daily.
+When the new version launched in June 2015, it was the first web-based Sudoku that also works well on smartphone and tablet.
+More than 3400 visits daily.